 February 7, 2015 @ 8pm

-Father of VH1’s R&B Diva Syleena Johnson, Syl prepares to grace the Ritz stage to remind audiences that his famous R&B singing daughter got her talent—honest.
+Father of TV One's R&B Diva Syleena Johnson, Syl prepares to grace the Ritz stage to remind audiences that his famous R&B singing daughter got her talent—honest.
 Syl’s unique blues sound is one to not miss.

 February 20, 2015 @ 8pm

 Grammy-winning Rebirth Brass Band is a true New Orleans institution.
 Formed in 1983 by the Frazier brothers, the band has evolved from playing the streets of the French Quarter to playing festivals and stages all over the world.

 In their prime, The Dirty Dozen Brass Band successfully mixed together R&B with the instrumentation of a New Orleans brass band.
 Featuring Kirk Joseph on sousaphone playing with the agility of an electric bassist, the group revitalized the brass band tradition, opening up the repertoire and inspiring some younger groups to imitate its boldness.

 Chestnut enjoys mixing styles and resists being typecast in any one niche, though his gospel sound is apparent on a number of his recordings.
 His initial dates as a leader were recorded for the Japanese label Alfa (reissued on Evidence), and he became an Atlantic artist in 1994.
 A self-titled LP followed in 1998 with Tribute to Duke Ellington following a year later.
 In subsequent years, Chestnut remained busy, releasing Charlie Brown Christmas in 2000, the all-original Soul Food in 2001, ‘You Are My Sunshine’ in 2003, Genuine Chestnut in 2006, and Cyrus Plays Elvis in 2007.
 The following year, he released Black Nile on Japan's M&I label.

 March 21, 2015 @ 8pm